JDelve/versioned_dir/README.md

 BUT WAIT!
 There's more.
 This is an additional paragraph marking, and entirely encompassing, the new features included in the development of the new-feature branch.

+This paragraph tests whether the Travis CI script runs as expected.